Discover a New World of Sound by Upgrading Your Headphones

 On the MDR V6s I feel like I can pick out each instrument easily.
 I even had to turn around to make sure goblins weren’t about to ambush me from behind.

-Now that my ears are capable of hearing neutral sounds at all audible frequencies, it’s on to really dialing in my voice recordings which will involve an equally as intense research session on microphones.
+Now that my ears are capable of hearing neutral sounds at all audible frequencies, it’s on to really dialing in my voice recordings which involved an equally as intense research session on microphones.